 What Happens to Your Brain When You Take Drugs?

+Taking drugs artificially stimulates the reward circuits within your brain so the user feels a temporary rush of euphoria.
+Drugs trick your brain’s chemistry to respond by releasing a flood of chemical neurotransmitters called dopamine into your system, which alters the way nerve cells usually send, receive or process information.
+Drugs such as heroin or marijuana have a similar structure to the brain’s natural chemical neurotransmitters, so they bind to the receptors within the brain.
+Other drugs, such as methamphetamine or cocaine cause the brain to release abnormally large amounts of neurotransmitters that stop the normal recycling of brain chemicals that would normally stop the signal between neurons.
 The natural reward system in the body is activated by behaviors that are linked to human survival, such as eating, exercising, spending time with loved ones, or achieving significant goals.
 Taking drugs overstimulates the brain’s reward system to such a degree that the action and subsequent feeling of ‘reward’ are stored in long-term memory as being another form of survival-behavior that results in pleasure.

 How Does Addiction Start in the Brain?